iottly/iottly.github.io/_tutorials/create_project.md

 # Create a new Iottly Project

-A project in iotly is a set of devices with the same hardware architecture and the same python scripts running on them.
+A project in __Iottly__ is a set of devices with the same hardware architecture and the same python scripts running on them.

 ![Alt text](/images/create_project.png)